-- Announcement Concerning Electronic Filing Changes - read about the expansion of the Appeals Court's electronic filing program to include the electronic filing of impounded documents (effective immediately) and future rule changes regarding electronic filing (effective September 1, 2018).
+- Announcement Concerning Electronic Filing Changes - read about the expansion of the Appeals Court's electronic filing program to include the electronic filing of impounded documents and rule changes regarding electronic filing (effective September 1, 2018).

 - Staggered Start Times for Oral Argument - following a successful pilot program, the Appeals Court is pleased to announce staggered start times for oral argument for all panel sittings of the Appeals Court.
 For more information about what time parties should arrive for oral argument, click here.

 - Amicus Briefs - The Appeals Court is not currently soliciting amicus briefs.
 Click here to view amicus invitations.

 - Reduced Number of Copies of Brief and Appendix Required - The Appeals Court is reducing the number of copies of the brief and record appendix that must be filed: only 4 copies each of the brief and record appendix need be filed with the Clerk with 2 copies served on counsel for each party separately represented, and only 2 copies of each exhibit volume and 1 copy of each transcript need be filed with the Clerk with 1 copy of each served on counsel for each party separately represented.

 - Appeals Court Standing Order Concerning Docketing Statements for All Appeals (Civil and Criminal) - Docketing statements must be filed in all cases other than appeals by self-represented inmates.
 You can download and fill out the forms here (Civil and Criminal).

 Key Procedural Information

 - Appeals Court Help Center - Visit the Appeals Court Help Center for a collection of guides, informational pages, and other resources providing information about how the appeals process works.

 - Appeals Court Frequent Appellate Process Questions - Get answers to the most frequently asked questions about the appeals process.